4 key elements of reliable and trustworthy UX data

 Data is considered the new currency in today’s hyper-connected digital world, primarily driven by giant strides taken by data science and analysis.
 While the existing UX design techniques and processes have laid a solid foundation for UX development, they can be significantly optimised and improved by harnessing the power of data.

-Here’s what happens when you decide to leverage data to design.
+Here’s what happens when you decide to leverage data to design:

 • You are actually addressing the pain points of your target audience based on their inputs and feedback.